Why leaders should learn to value the boundary spanners

-by Alyson Meister Published 20 July 2021 in Brain circuits • 2 min read
+by Alyson Meister Published July 20, 2021 in Brain Circuits • 2 min read

 Many of us are still working remotely and may only go back to the office occasionally in the future.
 The lack of boundaries between work and office, and removal of social connections can sap energy and fuel burnout.
 To help prevent that, we can cultivate mindfulness even in our online work.